 If you’d like to buy your loved one a place on one of my Masterclasses, I’ll reserve a provisional slot for them, which they can change if they wish.
 I’ll also send you some material that you can print out and give to them as part of their present.

-I’ll set up more classes wherever there are aspiring setters who’d like to come to them.
+I’ve run successful classes in Manchester, Birmingham and London, and I’ll set up more wherever there are aspiring setters who’d like to come to them.
 If that describes you, please drop me a line, then let your friends know and put them in touch with me too, so that I know where to look.

 Be My Agent